StackExchange/dnscontrol/documentation/testing-txt-records.md

 # TXT record testing

 We recently discovered a strange but with processing TXT records and double-quotes.
 Sadly we haven't been able to determine a way to test this automatically.
 Therefore, I've written up this methodology.

 # The problem

 The problem relates to TXT records that have a string with quotes in them.

-If a user creates a TXT record who's contents are `"something"` (yes, with double quotes), some APIs get confused.
+If a user creates a TXT record whose contents are `"something"` (yes, with double quotes), some APIs get confused.

 This bug is most likely to appear in a provider that uses